The Club shall be known as “Woodbury Woodturners”.

 (a) The income and property of the Club, however derived, shall be applied towards the promotion of the Objects of the Club as set forth in this Constitution, the Committee may also use club funds to subsidise Social Events providing that such events are open to all members whether on payment or not.
 The Committee may also from time to time, with due regard to club finances, make donations to the club's chosen charity - Hospice Care.

-(b) No portion of the or property shall be paid or transferred, by way of dividend, bonus, or by any other way of profit to the Members of the Club other than as provided in this Constitution.
+(b) No portion of the income or property shall be paid or transferred, by way of dividend, bonus, or by any other way of profit to the Members of the Club other than as provided in this Constitution.

 (c) No Member shall be paid expenses other than those agreed by the Committee.